Soccer-Bergwijn's stoppage-time double gives Spurs 3-2 win at Leicester

 LEICESTER, England, Jan 19 (Reuters) - Steven Bergwijn scored twice in stoppage time as Tottenham Hotspur pulled off a remarkable 3-2 victory at Leicester City in the Premier League on Wednesday.

-That looked to be enough until substitute Bergwijn levelled in stoppage time and then astonishingly grabbed the winner after being sent through by an excellent Kane pass.
+That looked to be enough until substitute Bergwijn levelled before sparking wild celebrations with the winner in the seventh minute of stoppage time.

 (Reporting by Simon Evans Editing by Toby Davis)